 Theatre fans hoping to see how the critics weigh-in on Pacino's Shylock will have to wait for Nov.
 15 or 16 to read reviews.
 Producers are asking that the press delay publishing their reviews until those dates in order to avoid conflicts with the opening of the Broadway holiday musical Elf on Nov.
 14.

-New for the Broadway engagement are Tony Award nominee Christopher Fitzgerald (Finian's Rainbow, Wicked) as Launcelot Gobbo, Marsha Stephanie Blake (Joe Turner's Come and Gone) as Nerissa, David Harbour (The Coast of Utopia) as Bassanio, Peter Francis James (On Golden Pond) as Salerio, Isaiah Johnson as Prince of Morocco, Charles Kimbrough (Accent on Youth) as Prince of Arragon and Seth Numrich (On the Levee) as Lorenzo.
+In addition to Pacino and Rabe, also returning from the Shakespeare in the Park run are Jesse L. Martin ( Rent) as Gratiano, Byron Jennings ( Inherit the Wind) as Antonio, Heather Lind as Jessica, Gerry Bamman ( Mrs. Farnsworth) as the Duke of Venice, Matthew Rauch ( Still Life) as Solanio and Richard Topol ( Awake and Sing!) as Tubal.
+New for the Broadway engagement are Tony Award nominee Christopher Fitzgerald ( Finian's Rainbow, Wicked) as Launcelot Gobbo, Marsha Stephanie Blake ( Joe Turner's Come and Gone) as Nerissa, David Harbour ( The Coast of Utopia) as Bassanio, Peter Francis James ( On Golden Pond) as Salerio, Isaiah Johnson as Prince of Morocco, Charles Kimbrough ( Accent on Youth) as Prince of Arragon and Seth Numrich ( On the Levee) as Lorenzo.

 Returning ensemble members include Happy Anderson, Liza J. Bennett, Bryce Gill, Jade Hawk, Bethany Heinrich, Tia James, Kelsey Kurz, Brian Macdonald and Dorien Makhloghi.
 The Broadway run also includes new ensemble members Glenn Fleshler, Luke Forbes, Herb Foster, Thomas M. Hammond, Curt Hostetter, Dorien Makhloghi, Kim Martin-Cotten and Baylen Thomas.